A Budget-Friendly Guide to the Mall of America

 - Nordstrom Rack: Be prepared to dig deep to find the best deals at this store.
 I recently found a super cute winter coat on clearance for just $39 – one that I can wear for years to come.
 A brag-worthy find, if I do say so myself.

 - Forever 21: I don’t like spending a lot of money on trendy clothing and accessories, because these items can look dated in just a few months.
-What I love about Forever 21 (and this new flagship store!) is that I can afford to purchase these pieces without overspending.
+What I love about Forever 21 is that I can afford to purchase these pieces without overspending.
 I especially love perusing the jewelry and accessories section for fun pieces to spice up my outfits.

 - Francesca’s Collections: Shopping at this cute boutique is like going through the closet of your most fashionable friend.
 Everything here is so gosh darn cute!
 And the best part?
 Most of the items in this store cost less than $40.
 Fabulous.